Reformulation of the stable Adams conjecture: Some aspects of -spaces

 We remind the reader that the category $\cF$ (opposite to Segal's category $\Gamma$) has objects consisting of the finite pointed sets ${\bf n} = \{ 0,1,\dots,n\}$ and maps ${\bf m} \to {\bf n} $ which are pointed (i.e., 0-preserving) maps of sets.
 A functor from $\cF$ to a category $\cC$ equipped with a given final-cofinal object which sends ${\bf 0}$ to this final-cofinal object is called an $\cF$-object of $\cC$.
 Of particular interest is the case in which $\cC$ is the category of pointed simplicial sets; in this case, we call such a functor an $\cF$-space.
-As shown by G. Segal in \cite{Segal}, a special $\cF$-space ${\ul \cB}: \cF \to (s.sets_*)$ determines a connective $\Omega$-spectrum $||{\ul \cB}||$ (whose $n$-th term is $n-1$-connected).

 In \cite{Bo-F}, the category of $\cF$-spaces is provided with the structure of a Quillen model category.
-In particular, this structure formalizes the concept of homotopy equivalent maps of $\cF$-spaces and homotopy equivalent $\cF$-spaces.
+We omit explicit discussion of model-theoretic aspects (which can be found in \cite{Bo-F}, \cite{F80}) such as fibrant replacement of objects/maps and cofibrant replacement of objects in the category of $\cF$-spaces.
+This Quillen model category structure formalizes the concept of homotopy equivalent maps of $\cF$-spaces and homotopy equivalent $\cF$-spaces.
 In \cite{F80}, various constructions involving $\cF$-spaces are implemented using the technology developed in \cite{Bo-F}.

 More details about $\cF$-objects of $\cC$, where $\cC$ is a category arising in algebraic geometry, can be found in \cite[Thm1.3]{FII}.
-We omit explicit discussion of model-theoretic aspects (which can be found in \cite{Bo-F}, \cite{F80}) such as fibrant replacement of objects and maps in the category of $\cF$-spaces.

 As discussed in \cite{Segal}, one can and should consider multiplicative structures for certain $\cF$-spaces including the ones we consider.
-For us, the multiplicative structure only appears tangentially (in relating Adams operator $\psi^p$ to the Frobenius).
+Doing so would enable our conclusions to be stated in the category of ringed spectra.

 The motivation for the following theorem due to A.K.
 Bousfield and the author was to justify that arguments employed in \cite{F80} and the present paper involving $\cF$-spaces establish desired properties for associated spectra.